yzhao062/pyod/README.rst

 -----

-PyOD is a comprehensive and scalable **Python toolkit** for **detecting outlying objects** in multivariate data.
+PyOD is the most comprehensive and scalable **Python toolkit** for **detecting outlying objects** in multivariate data.
 This exciting yet challenging field is commonly referred as `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_ or `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_.

-PyOD includes more than 30 detection algorithms, from classical LOF (SIGMOD 2000) to the latest ECOD (TKDE 2022).
+PyOD includes more than 40 detection algorithms, from classical LOF (SIGMOD 2000) to the latest ECOD (TKDE 2022).
 Since 2017, PyOD has been successfully used in numerous academic researches and commercial products [#Zhao2019LSCP]_ [#Zhao2021SUOD]_ with more than 6 million downloads.
 It is also well acknowledged by the machine learning community with various dedicated posts/tutorials, including